Wild and Woolly (1937 film)

-Wild and Woolly is a 1937 American Western film directed by Alfred L. Werker and written by Frank Fenton and Lynn Root.
+Wild and Woolly is a 1937 American Western comedy film directed by Alfred L. Werker and written by Frank Fenton and Lynn Root.
 The film stars Jane Withers, Walter Brennan, Pauline Moore, Carl Switzer, Jackie Searl and Berton Churchill.
 The film was released on July 19, 1937, by 20th Century Fox.

 Plot

 Arnette Flynn's town is having its fifteenth year celebration, however in the background a criminal gang is planning a bank robbery while people are distracted celebrating.